Fashion Scholarship Fund

 The Fashion Scholarship Fund awards over $1.2 million in scholarships each year to U.S. college students and is aimed at helping students succeed in all sectors of the fashion industry: design, merchandising, analytics, marketing and supply chain, among others.
 FSF also offers internships, mentorships, as well as talent acquisition, educational and networking events.
 It is open to all Lehigh students.

-Marketing Career Day normally takes place in the late fall.
-It kicks off with a keynote speaker from the marketing industry followed by a number of panels featuring industry professionals.
-Discussions include career pivoting, client vs agency career paths, as well as career management.
+Marketing Career Week normally takes place in the late fall.
+It kicks-off with a keynote speaker from the marketing industry followed by several panels featuring industry professionals.
+Discussions include career pivoting, client vs agency career paths, and career management.

 Networking Events